 Those attacks by extremists continued for over a decade and varied in intensity, especially under the so-called Sunni Awakening in 2007, which ultimately brought relative calm to parts of the country.
 The attacks revealed the inability and unwillingness of the Iraqi government to respond to the multitude of security threats facing Iraqi civilians and to provide adequate physical protection to civilians irrespective of their ethnic or religious identity.

 In response to rising discrimination and arrests, predominantly peaceful protests by Sunni Arabs began throughout the country in 2012.
 The Sunnis were protesting against what they saw as state-led discrimination by a pro-Shia central government in Baghdad.
 As one person told us, “All Sunni were seen as terrorists” by the Iraqi government.
 By 2013, protesters were met with increasingly violent repression by the Iraqi government and affiliated Shia militias.
 This violence further exacerbated tensions between the country’s two largest groups.

-IS’s core texts embrace genocide and ethnic cleansing as tools for establishing an Islamic caliphate in Iraq and Syria.
-In IS-occupied areas, the group fosters an environment in which the commission of mass atrocities, including murder, kidnapping, and enslavement of women, is permissible.
+IS’s warped ideology embraces genocide and ethnic cleansing as tools for establishing its so-called caliphate in Iraq and Syria.
+In IS-occupied areas, the commission of mass atrocities, including murder, kidnapping, enslavement of women and girls, and recruitment of boys is permissible.

 As the group’s violence in Anbar and Ninewa provinces has demonstrated, the act of perpetrating atrocities serves a strategic purpose, helping IS to subdue some communities while also expelling or eliminating people from the areas that it controls.
 The commission of atrocities also enabled IS to capture and control territory, recruit local and foreign fighters, and secure revenue through extortion.
 In part through its atrocities, IS grew to either contest or control more than one-third of Iraq.